Tinker-Twins/Light_Sensitive_Robot/README.md

 # Light Sensitive Robot
-This robot uses LDR to sense the ambient light and accordingly alters its speed.
+This robot is driven by ATmega16 and uses an LDR to sense the ambient light.
+It alters its speed based on the lighting conditions - fast in bright conditions and slow in dark conditions.